Many-minds interpretation: Support

 There is currently no empirical evidence for the many-minds interpretation.
 However, there are theories that do not discredit the many-minds interpretation.
 In light of Bell's analysis of the consequences of quantum non-locality, empirical evidence is needed to avoid inventing novel fundamental concepts (hidden variables).
-Two different solutions of the measurement problem then appear conceivable: von Neumann's collapse or Everett's relative state interpretation.
+Two different solutions of the measurement problem then appear conceivable: consciousness causes collapse or Everett's relative state interpretation.
 In both cases a (suitably modified) psycho-physical parallelism can be re-established.

 If neural processes can be described and analyzed then some experiments could potentially be created to test whether affecting neural processes can have an effect on a quantum system.
 Speculation about the details of this awareness-local physical system coupling on a purely theoretical basis could occur, however experimentally searching for them through neurological and psychological studies would be ideal.

 Objections

-On the surface many-minds arguably violates Occam's Razor; proponents counter that in fact these solutions minimize entities by simplifying the rules that would be required to describe the universe.

 Nothing within quantum theory itself requires each possibility within a wave function to complement a mental state.
 As all physical states (i.e. brain states) are quantum states, their associated mental states should be also.
-Nonetheless, it is not what we experience within physical reality.
+Nonetheless, it is not what one experiences within physical reality.
 Albert and Loewer argue that the mind must be intrinsically different than the physical reality as described by quantum theory.
 Thereby, they reject type-identity physicalism in favour of a non-reductive stance.
 However, Lockwood saves materialism through the notion of supervenience of the mental on the physical.

 Nonetheless, the many-minds interpretation does not solve the mindless hulks problem as a problem of supervenience.
 Mental states do not supervene on brain states as a given brain state is compatible with different configurations of mental states.

-Another serious objection is that workers in No Collapse interpretations have produced no more than elementary models based on the definite existence of specific measuring devices.
+Another serious objection is that workers in no collapse interpretations have produced no more than elementary models based on the definite existence of specific measuring devices.
 They have assumed, for example, that the Hilbert space of the universe splits naturally into a tensor product structure compatible with the measurement under consideration.
 They have also assumed, even when describing the behaviour of macroscopic objects, that it is appropriate to employ models in which only a few dimensions of Hilbert space are used to describe all the relevant behaviour.